Alemenew/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **This is ALX project on shell, init files, Varables and expansions**

+**0-alias**
-**0-alias** This script is to creates an alias
+*This script is to creates an alias it makes any commands to group of commands.

-**Alias** is is a method of supplementing or overriding Bash commands with new ones.
-Bash aliases make it easy for users to customize their experience in a POSIX terminal.
+**1-hello_you**
+*script is used for printng hello user by using this command *echo "hello $USER"

+**2-path**
+*this script is used for to add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

+**3-paths**
-**1-hello_you** This script is used to print hello user user is the current Lunux user.
+*This script is used for to count the number of directory in the path